jdelrue/info_grid/docs/roadmap/readme.md

 - run IT workloads with no people involved during operation has properties of a blockchain: consensus required for install, upgrade, remove.
 - ultra secure, give hackers no chance because people are not involved in deploying or keeping the service up & running.
 There is nothing to hack.
 - This is a preview release, only usable for real experts.

+### upgrade to our compute & storage workloads

+- even more decentralized S3 server, where each users 3bot manages the S3 server
+- generic usable container service (docker conversion to container is supported ofcourse)
+- web forwarding gateway (publish your services on the internet)

+This service allows to run any application you want on the decentralized grid.
+As long as an application runs on the linux operating system it can run on our grid.